 Construction work for the Center for Deep-Sea Research (ZfT) began in February 2021.
 The ZfT will investigate fundamental processes in the deep sea.
 Organizationally, the ZfT will be located under the umbrella of the Research Faculty MARUM.
-Completion of the building is scheduled for the end of 2023.
+The building is scheduled for completion in mid-2024.

 More information on the ZfT can be found in the MARUM press release from 29.06.2018 "New research building for marine research in Bremen" and on the website of the University of Bremen about current construction projects.